 By contrast, WhatsApp interactions are fast-paced, allowing inquiries to be resolved sooner.
 Agents can also identify the contacts by their number and access the conversation history on the same thread, enabling customized support for each contact.

 To use WhatsApp as a customer service platform, you’ll need a WhatsApp Business account.
-WhatsApp offers two types of business accounts - WhatsApp Business App and API.
+WhatsApp offers two types of business accounts - WhatsApp Business App and WhatsApp Business API.

 WhatsApp Business App is designed for small businesses and lacks multi-user functionality and advanced automation.
-For medium to large companies looking to use the WhatsApp customer service platform with a team of agents, go for WhatsApp API.
+For medium to large companies looking to use the WhatsApp customer service platform with a team of agents, go for the WhatsApp API.

 WhatsApp Customer Service Platform: What You Should Know